trilltino/Contract4HireTool/README.md

 Now With Developer Docs to get you started in Rust and Contract Development!

-The install will place the program in your program files, after this group the downloads into a more local directory of your choice!
+To Install group the files into a more local directory of your choice!

 -- Stellar CLI – (https://developers.stellar.org/docs/build/smart-contracts/getting-started/setup#install-the-stellar-cli)